Restream/redmine_customize/README.md

 * The plugin shows attached file descriptions in the issue history.
 * The plugin highlights notes accessed by direct links.
 * The plugin fixes a Redmine error related to incorrect display of issues with a shared target version.
+* The plugin adds a sibling section to issue show page.

 ## Compatibility